Why Do People Lie to Their Therapists?

-The most common reason patients lie to their therapist are the same reasons people lie to those close to them—shame and fear of judgement.
+The most common reason why patients lie to their therapist is the same reason people lie to those close to them—shame and fear of judgment.
 The lies could be about substance use, sexual or romantic encounters they feel bad about, even unusual thoughts they are having.

 In therapy, you reveal painful and sensitive feelings and memories.
 The “basic rule” of therapy is to “say whatever comes to mind.”
 This is a lot more difficult than it sounds, especially if you have a history of betrayal and difficulty trusting people.